 Pupil Premium and Free School Meals

-For any queries relating to the Pupil Premium, and for any comments or suggestions, please contact Mr Pugh (Associate Assistant Headteacher) by email at:
+For any queries relating to the Pupil Premium, please contact the relevant Pastoral Progress Lead by email:

 Free School Meals